nmilford/outbrain-on-octopress/README.md

 `rake generate && rake preview`

+## Uninstall

+`./outbrain-on-octopress.sh uninstall`

+This presumes your install has not changed so much.
+It deletes the custom include with the outbrin code, then deletes any line from the files the install touches containing the word 'outbrain'.

 ## A Few Notes:

 * This script is intend to install the Outbrain recomendations widget on installations of Octopress 2.0 only.

-* Also note that this script, as of yet, is not idempotent nor will it undo changes made to your Octopress installation.
+* Also note that this script, as of yet, is not idempotent so running it multiple times will apply it multiple times.
+However, running the install should clean it up if you do.

 * There is one change made to `source/_includes/post/sharing.html` that will not survive an upgrade of Octopress, but is trivial to re-implement, just take a peek at the bash script.